Navy recruit reviewing ASVAB score paperwork in full combat gear

 3. Focus all your study time on those specific areas using targeted practice questions.

-If your score isn't what you hoped, don't panic.
-The Navy has a clear retake policy.
-You can retake the ASVAB after waiting one month, giving you a second chance to qualify for more jobs.
+If your score isn't what you hoped, don't panic, the Navy has a clear retake policy.
+You can retake the ASVAB after waiting one calendar month for your first retest, another month for a second retest, and six months for any subsequent retest.
+Each retake is a real opportunity to qualify for more Navy ratings, larger bonuses, and a wider range of career paths.

 A great way to gauge your readiness is by asking your recruiter about the PiCAT.
 The PiCAT (Prescreening internet-delivered Computer Adaptive Test) is a practice version of the ASVAB.
 It gives you a reliable score estimate without the pressure of the official test, helping you decide if you're ready or need more prep time.